 Midwest Art History Society

-Welcome to the Midwest Art History Society, an organization that brings together academic, museum-based, and independent art historians in the common goal of scholarly inquiry and the exchange of ideas.
-Founded in 1973, the organization is open to all art historians, regardless of specialization.
+The Midwest Art History Society brings together academic, museum-based, and independent art historians in the common goal of scholarly inquiry and the exchange of ideas.

 Baylor University Seeks Chair for Department of Art & Art History

 Baylor University Seeks Chair for Department of Art & Art History Details

 Baylor University seeks a Chair, Associate or Full Professor, for the Department of Art and Art History, to begin in August 2020.
 Salary and benefits competitive.
 Candidates may specialize in studio art or art history with an excellent record of scholarly achievement and administrative expertise.
 Successful candidate will be a nationally or internationally-recognized artist/scholar/designer and committed to excellence in undergraduate teaching.
 Willingness to seek external funding to support faculty research is desired as well as the ability to develop new strategies for building collaborative relationships in a productive undergraduate community.
 M.F.A. or Ph.D. required.
 Administrative experience at a college/university.

 Responsibilities include administration and teaching course in area of expertise.
 Other duties include the leadership of an undergraduate program with twenty-one full-time faculty and interfacing with the Martin Museum of Art and Allbritton Art Institute.
 Record of successful professional achievement and ongoing professional/creative research expected.
 Baylor University is a private Christian university and a nationally ranked research institution, consistently listed with highest honors among The Chronicle of Higher Education’s “Great Colleges to Work For.”